The Best Towns on the Oregon Coast: A Local’s Guide

 Nearby hike: Rockaway Big Tree Trail – a short forest trail leading to a massive Sitka spruce.

-A working port town with a salty, nautical feel, Garibaldi is a great place to dive into Oregon’s fishing culture.
+Garibaldi is a working port town with a salty, nautical feel, and a great place to dive into Oregon’s fishing culture.
 Incorporated in 1946, it’s long been a hub for commercial fishing and timber shipping.
+A place to wake up to foghorns and the smell of smoked salmon.
+Not much nightlife, but a solid stop.

 Things to do: